 This topic review will discuss the composition of and access to the kidney transplant waitlist, as well as the management of patients while they await allocation of a kidney.
-Additional information is available elsewhere [1,3-5], and on the UNOS web site, which can be found at the web address: www.UNOS.org
+Additional information is available elsewhere [1,3-5] and on the UNOS website (www.UNOS.org).

 The details of the allocation algorithm for deceased donor kidneys and issues related to the evaluation of the kidney transplant candidate, including the possible presence of coronary disease, are discussed separately.
 (See "Evaluation of the potential renal transplant recipient" and "Organ sharing in kidney transplantation".)

 The kidney transplant waiting list in the United States had been expanding by 3000 to 4000 patients each year .
 However, the steady increase in the number of so-called active candidates has slowed, and, since 2001, this number has been stable at approximately 50,000 .